solipsis-project/mizu-documentation/pages/image_gallery_example.md

+---
+title: "Building an Image Gallery in Mizu"
+permalink: image_gallery_example.html
+summary: A sample image gallery, built in Mizu
+---

 # Building an Image Gallery in Mizu

 The important key concepts of an application running on Mizu are as follows: